Skip to Content

 Just a few minutes from Paihia is the tiny town of Opua, also known as the gateway to the Bay of Islands.
 From here, hundreds of tourists and locals catch the ferry across to Russell every day.
 It’s just a short 10-minute ferry crossing and is much more appealing than driving the long and winding road to Russell.

-As you can imagine, it’s a busy port as a result and attracts close to 500 international yachts every year (some of which are very luxurious!)
-At the marina, there are a few small restaurants, cafes as well as the historic Opua Store.
+As you can imagine, it’s a busy port as a result and attracts close to 500 international yachts every year (some of which are very luxurious!).
+At the marina, there are a few small restaurants, cafés as well as the historic Opua Store.
+The Marina Cafe is a great pick if you fancy a coffee or a meal – I had their Thai beef salad when I was here last, and it was amazing!

 The Hole in Rock attraction in the Bay of Islands